zachkirsch/JumboSmash/ios/Pods/RSKImageCropper/README.md

 // Returns a custom rect in which the image can be moved.
 - (CGRect)imageCropViewControllerCustomMovementRect:(RSKImageCropViewController *)controller
 {
-    // If the image is not rotated, then the movement rect coincides with the mask rect. return controller.maskRect;
+    // If the image is not rotated, then the movement rect coincides with the mask rect,
+    // otherwise it is calculated individually for each custom mask. return controller.maskRect;
 }
 ```